Sustaining Ann Arbor Together Neighborhood Grant Program

 On Feb.
 19, 2013, Ann Arbor City Council adopted the Sustainability Framework as an element of the City of Ann Arbor Master Plan.
-The Sustainable Ann Arbor Neighborhood Grant (SA2) grant program is intended to promote and resource community-based activities in support of the Sustainability Framework's goals.
+The Sustaining Ann Arbor Together (SA2T) neighborhood grant program is intended to promote and resource community-based activities in support of the Sustainability Framework's goals.
 More specifically, it and the projects it supports, should augment the Sustainability Action Plan in the achievement of goals and targets reflected in the Sustainability Framework Dashboard.

 Application packages must include the following documents to be considered as meeting the threshold criteria: